dhis2/dashboard-app/docs/developer/implement-a-dashboard-plugin.md

 Implement your plugin using React components, just as you would implememt a regular DHIS2 custom app.

 The dashboard plugin does not need any integration with the Dashboard app in order to work.
-However, the new plugin framework added a two-way communication between the Dashboard app and the plugins that enables an enhanced user experience.
+However, the new plugin framework added two-way communication between the Dashboard app and the plugin that enables an enhanced user experience.
 This is done via properties that the Dashboard app provides to the plugin:

 -   **dashboardItemId**: each dashboard item has an unique id; this can be used to store different configurations of the plugin and allow multiple instances of the plugin in the same dashboard
 -   **dashboardItemFilters**: an object with the global filters applied to the dashboard (organisation unit, period, other dimensions):